KGB33/Wedding-Website/README.md

     * Admins can send RSVP reminder E-mails as well as custom E-mails to any subset of users.
  * RSVP Form
     * Users can submit (and resubmit) their RSVP at any time.
+ * LFG Pages
+    * Looking For Group funtionality for Carpooling and Hotel Rooms.

 ### Notes